OKaluza/OKaluza.github.io/index.md

 - [Latrobe Valley - early 3d model work](https://bridges.monash.edu/articles/figure/Latrobe_Valley_images_from_the_Auscope_Geothermal_demonstrators/15001218)

 ## Publications
-I contributed, usually in a small way (eg: helping with vis tools and outputs etc), to these papers, the authors were kind enough to add me as a co-author:
+I assisted with these papers, usually by providing visualisation related contributions, the authors were kind enough to add me as a co-author:
 - [Mantle plume dynamics at the rear of a retreating slab](https://academic.oup.com/gji/article-abstract/222/2/1146/5835229)
 - [UWGeodynamics: A teaching and research tool for numerical geodynamic modelling](http://joss.theoj.org/papers/10.21105/joss.01136)
 - [Benchmark of three-dimensional numerical models of subduction against a laboratory experiment](https://www.sciencedirect.com/science/article/pii/S0031920118300360)